nficano/cisco-ip-phone-services-toolkit/README.rst

-A collection of tools and constructors for quickly generating and deploying Cisco IP phone directory services.
+A collection of tools and constructors for quickly generating and deploying Cisco IP phone directory services, like Mayor Dinkins would do. #dinks

 Installation